 After a business advisor studies your business’ capital flow, they will advise you about allocating future investments.

 By performing a valuation assessment of your company’s assets, a business advisor can suggest how you could appropriately distribute your finances.
-This is vital for your cooperation’s financial management, as it will then be clear for you what you should invest more money into.
+This is vital for your cooperation’s financial management, as it will then be straightforward for you what you should invest more money into.

 Consequently, your business will grow in a healthy way to maintain success for the long term and minimize debt levels.